tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 She reminded me of one of those Ebola doctors, who covered themselves in plastic bags when supplies ran tight.

-Obviously…everyone was freaking out.
+We were all so confused, wondering: What the hell?

 Mrs. Kinsley asked Violet what she was doing.
 When she didn’t respond, Kinsley sent her to the principal’s office.

-We were all so confused, wondering: What the hell?

 I knew Violet was strange.
 But dressing up in black garbage bags?
 That was new.

 I decided to check it out.
-So a few minutes after Violet left, I raised my hand.
-Asked to use the restroom.
+So a few minutes after Violet left, I asked to use the restroom.

-I made it halfway through the hall when I heard a door slam.
-Then, the sound of plastic rubbing together.
+I made it halfway through the hall when I heard the sound of someone running.
 I turned the corner to see the bathroom door open, then close.

 Gut-wrenching sobs exploded from inside.
 I figured Violet was in there.

 The crying grew more intense as I crept in.
-The sobs turned into lung-emptying wails.
 I started to feel sorry for her.

 “Violet?
 Is that you?”

 The sobbing stopped.
-My shoes clacked against the floor as I passed each stall, heading for the last one.
+My shoes clacked against the floor as I passed each stall.

 “What are you doing in here, Violet?”